ipld/ipld/block-layer/codecs/dag-pb.md

 }
 ```

+The first node in a block of DAG-PB data will match the `PBNode` type.

+When decoding data with the DAG-PB codec, maps with exactly these fields will result.

+When creating data, you can create maps using the standard Data Model concepts,
+and as long as they have exactly these fields, the DAG-PB codec can encode them.
+If additional fields are present, the DAG-PB codec will error, because there is no way to encode them.

-## Pathing
+## Alternative Pathing

+While the [logical format](#logical-format) implicitly describes a set of mechanisms for pathing over and through DAG-PB data,
+DAG-PB also enjoys some other special forms of pathing in addition to the Data Model norms, and these are supported by most major applications that use DAG-PB.

+This alternative pathing is covered here as part of this descriptive spec, but was developed independently of the Data Model and is thus not well standardized.
-The pathing is currently different between implementations.
+It currently differs between implementations.
 Please see [issue #55] for more information about the harmonization effort.
 This section describes the current implementations as of September 2019.

 The Go and JavaScript implementation both support pathing with link names: `/<name1>/<name2>/…`.